 Article II.
 Purpose

-The purpose of the Users’ Group shall be to coordinate and plan for the Users’ Group Conference and to support the goals of the users of KLAS (Keystone Library Automated System) developed, maintained and enhanced by Keystone Systems, Inc. The goals shall be:
+The purpose of the Users’ Group shall be to coordinate and plan for the Users’ Group Conference and to support the goals of the users of KLAS (Keystone Library Automation System) developed, maintained and enhanced by Keystone Systems, Inc. The goals shall be:

 To plan and coordinate the KLAS Users’ Group Conference and other Users’ Group